 - When building in a factory, waste is eliminated by recycling materials, controlling inventory and protecting building materials.

-- Modular structures are substantially completed in a factory-controlled setting using dry materials, the potential for high levels of moisture being trapped in the new construction is eliminated.
+- Modular structures are substantially completed in a factory-controlled setting using dry materials.
+Therefore the potential for high levels of moisture being trapped in the new construction is eliminated.

-- Modular buildings can occur simultaneously with the site and foundation work, projects can be completed 30% to 50% sooner than traditional construction.
+- Modular buildings can occur simultaneously with the site and foundation work and projects can be completed 30% to 50% sooner than with traditional construction.

 - 60 to 90% of the construction is completed inside a factory, which mitigates the risk of weather delays.
 Buildings are occupied sooner, creating a faster return on investment.

-- Modular buildings are built to meet or exceed the same building codes and standards as site-built structures, and the same architect-specified materials used in conventionally constructed buildings are used in modular construction projects – wood, concrete and steel.
+- Modular buildings are built to meet or exceed the same building codes and standards as site-built structures, and the same architect-specified materials used in conventionally constructed buildings are used in modular construction projects, for example wood, concrete and steel.

 - The indoor construction environment reduces the risks of accidents and related liabilities for workers.

-- Modular units may be designed to fit in with external aesthetics of any existing building and modular units, once assembled, are virtually indistinguishable from their site-built counterparts.
+- Modular units may be designed to fit in with external aesthetics of any existing building and modular units.
+Once assembled, they are virtually indistinguishable from their site-built counterparts.